San Demetrio London

 San Demetrio London is a 1943 British World War II docudrama based on the true story of the 1940 salvage of the tanker MV San Demetrio by some of her own crew, who reboarded her after she had been set on fire by the German heavy cruiser Admiral Scheer and then abandoned, during the Battle of the Atlantic.
 The film was produced by Michael Balcon for Ealing Studios and directed by Charles Frend.

 Plot

 The film is a reconstruction of the story of the salvage of the British tanker, MV San Demetrio.
-Carrying a cargo of oil home from Galveston, Texas, she was abandoned by her crew having been set on fire by shells from the German cruiser Admiral Scheer.
-Of the three lifeboats which escaped the damaged tanker, two were picked up by other ships.
-After drifting for three days, the occupants of the third, who included the chief engineer and the second officer, reboarded the burning San Demetrio, extinguished the fires, and, having managed to restart the engines, returned to Britain, sailing into the Clyde ten days later.
+Carrying a cargo of oil home from Galveston, Texas, she was damaged and set on fire by shells from the German cruiser Admiral Scheer, and was abandoned by her crew.
+Of the three lifeboats which escaped, two were picked up by other ships.
+After drifting for three days, the occupants of the third, who included the chief engineer and the second officer, reboarded the burning San Demetrio.
+They managed to extinguish the fires, pumped out water using bilge pumps, repaired the steering, restarted the engines, and adjusted the cargo to raise the damaged bow.
+Despite being low on rations, and battling against inclement weather, they successfully returned to Britain, sailing into the Clyde ten days later.